inab/openebench_gmi/README.md

 5. **benchmark_data**: path where benchmark results are stored.

 ## Nextflow pipeline and containers
-Second, a pipeline has been developed which is splitted in three steps following OpenEbench specifications following this [repo](https://github.com/inab/opeb-submission) as an example:
+Second, a pipeline has been developed which is splitted in three steps following OpenEbench specifications following [TCGA benchmarking repo](https://github.com/inab/TCGA_benchmarking_workflow) as an example:

 ### Nextflow processes
 1. **Validation and data preprocessing:**